Infinex Litepaper

 Secure by design

-Infinex has been designed to provide users with a combination of centralised exchange security (including account recovery, two-factor authentication and session elevation) and onchain security (including transparency, censorship resistance, and decentralisation).
+Infinex has been designed to provide users with a combination of centralized exchange security (including account recovery, two-factor authentication and session elevation) and onchain security (including transparency, censorship resistance, and decentralisation).

 This includes recognising that there is no “one size fits all” approach to security postures; users will have different levels of technical sophistication.
 The best security system is one that works and is also convenient and designed with likely usage behaviours in mind.